7. Assets

 - Every DataSource has a type, referred to as the

-, which specifies how the accessor string should be formatted, and how the resource should be read. - All of the supported
+registeredType, which specifies how the accessor string should be formatted, and how the resource should be read. - All of the supported

-'s are as followsRegistered Type Accessor Description SQLServer connection string This DataSource is an SQL server, it should be accessed with a connection string pointing to the server's location with the necessary login information, and all reader queries should be formatted as SQL queries. - Given the confidential nature of accessor strings, which are a means of directly accessing a client resource, all accessor strings are AES 256 encrypted when stored in the database, and are returned hidden when a data source is retrieved. accessor strings can be retrieved and modified by an individual with the correct credentials via alternate REST API endpoints.
+registeredType's are as followsRegistered Type Accessor Description SQLServer connection string This DataSource is an SQL server, it should be accessed with a connection string pointing to the server's location with the necessary login information, and all reader queries should be formatted as SQL queries. - Given the confidential nature of accessor strings, which are a means of directly accessing a client resource, all accessor strings are AES 256 encrypted when stored in the database, and are returned hidden when a data source is retrieved. accessor strings can be retrieved and modified by an individual with the correct credentials via alternate REST API endpoints.

 {